sugoku/stepIO/README.md

 More info is available on the repository wiki.

 LICENSE NOTES:
-The firmware and schematics of stepIO are licensed under GPLv3, but to be consistent with the original code the Arduino core is licensed under LGPLv2.1.
-The licenses are included in the respective folders.
+The firmware of stepIO is licensed under GPLv3, but the Arduino core is licensed under LGPLv2.1 and the schematics are licensed under CC BY-SA 3.0.
+The licenses are included in their respective folders.